China Bans 25 More U.S. Defense Firms

-In a press release this week, the Chinese Ministry of Commerce stated that the move aims to protect the nation’s “national sovereignty and security”.
-This action effectively halts existing exports, blocks imports, and prevents the affected firms from making new investments in China.
+China has imposed a new ban on 25 more U.S. defense firms, enlarging its list of American companies prohibited from economic activities in the country, marking a major escalation of trade tensions.
+In a press release this week, the Chinese Ministry of Commerce said that the step is meant to defend the country’s “national sovereignty and security.”
+The action effectively curtails current exports, blocks imports, and prevents the companies from making any new investments in China.

-The announcement comes amid heightened trade disputes, as former U.S. President Donald Trump implements increased tariffs on Chinese goods.
-China’s latest restrictions were revealed just one day before Trump delivered a two-hour address to Congress on March 4, where he reiterated his commitment to imposing “reciprocal tariffs”.
+China Bans 25 More U.S. Defense Firms.
+The announcement comes as trade disputes escalate with former U.S. President Donald Trump imposing higher tariffs on Chinese goods.
+China’s latest restrictions were announced a day before Trump’s two-hour speech to Congress on March 4, where he repeated his promise to impose “reciprocal tariffs.”

-The new restrictions include 10 firms added to China’s Unreliable Entity List and another 15 placed under export control measures.
+The new restrictions include adding 10 firms to China’s Unreliable Entity List and imposing export control measures on 15 others.
+The following companies are listed as not reliable:

 - Huntington Ingalls Industries Inc., the largest U.S. military shipbuilder